suddeer/Sudeshna_Podder_Tech_Writing_Sample/Apple Iphone 12 User Guide.md

 **Turning the device ON and OFF**

-1. To power off your device, press and hold the volume button (on the left-hand side of your iPhone) and the side button (on the right-hand side of your iPhone) uuntil the power-off slider appears.
+1. To power off your device, press and hold the volume button (on the left-hand side of your iPhone) and the side button (on the right-hand side of your iPhone) until the power-off slider appears.
 <p align="center">
   <img src="https://github.com/suddeer/Sudeshna_Podder_Tech_Writing_Sample/blob/main/iphone12_press_button_restart.png" alt="iPhone Image" height="200" width="250">
 </p>